stages of dementia

 Dementia (also known as major neurocognitive disorder) is not a disease in itself but can be due to many reasons where the parts of the brain responsible for memories, decision-making, learning and language are affected by damage or disease.
 The majority of cases are caused by Alzheimer’s and the risk increases with age.
 By their 80s over half of the elderly are affected.
-Planning for your care can be invaluable in the early stages to reduce stress on yourself and your loved ones.
+Planning for your care can be invaluable in the early stages of dementia to reduce stress on yourself and your loved ones.

 Dementia; as with many conditions varies in its degree of severity as it’s used as an umbrella term to describe a loss of memory, attention and the ability to think logically and clearly.
 It can present as mild cognitive impairment in some but leave others incapable of caring for themselves which can be distressing not only for the person living with it, but of great concern to their family.